Installation Tips

 Storing

-Unapplied films should be stored between 70-80° F (21-26 C), ideally kept in the box free from excessive dust and direct sunlight.
-Storing the vinyl in cold or hot temperatures outside of this range for long periods of time can cause adhesive failure.
+Unapplied films should be stored between 70-80° F (21-26 C) horizontally in the box free from excessive dust and out of direct sunlight.
+Storing the vinyl in cold, hot, or humid temperatures outside of this range for long periods of time can cause adhesive failure.

 Measuring + Laying